What is Social Wellness and Why it Matters?

 To combat such situations, we need to have a solid and dependable social network from which we can seek guidance, support, and insight.

 Social support from one's connections can be in one of the three ways:

-The third way of providing and gaining social support from our social circle is what can be termed as 'informational' social support.
+The third way of providing and gaining social support from our social circle can be termed as 'informational' social support.
 Helping our social peers with information and knowledge of any sort falls under this category.

-To keep a tab on the overall social wellness of your company, take a survey on how they feel about work relationships
+To keep a tab on the overall social wellness of your company, take a survey on how they feel about work relationships.

 Different Ways to Improve Social Wellness in the Workplace